 Why should you still carefully think before investing in stocks through Motif?

-- After all a motif contains stocks, and, stocks are risk prone.
-Still, if you are comfortable in investing in Mutual funds or ETFs, you should be comfortable in investing in stocks through motifs.
+- After all, a motif contains stocks, and, stocks are risk prone.
+Still, if you are comfortable investing in Mutual funds or ETFs, you should be comfortable in investing in stocks through motifs.

-- Relatively new concept so you need to watch out for the fallout.
+- A relatively new concept so you need to watch out for the fallout.

-Let me explain the last point with example, if you see a great social trend in biotechnology investment.
-You feel more attracted towards buying biotech motif, seeing others buying it.
-Now someone at Goldman Sachs or JP Morgan decided to dump Bio tech for IT stocks.
+Let me explain the last point with an example, if you see a great social trend in biotechnology investment.
+You feel more attracted towards buying a biotech motif, seeing others buying it.
+Now someone at Goldman Sachs or JP Morgan decided to dump Biotech for IT stocks.
 You and your motif group, then, may feel the pressure of declining stock value in biotechnology.
 You may tend to sell earlier than you would have thought, to cut your losses.